Healthy Homes Assessment Bridge Pā

 The areas covered in the Healthy Homes Standards are:

-We will evaluate your rental property to check if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-Following the assessment, we will advise you or your property manager about the work required. requirements to be done and provide an evaluation report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.
+We will assess your rental property and determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
+Following the assessment, we will advise you or your property manager about the work required. needs to be completed and provide an evaluation report with all the information required to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-We’re completely independent assessors for rental properties, and are completely certified to evaluate both Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties as well as completely qualified to assess each of Healthy Homes and Homefit.

 Call Now 0800 232 113